 The hosting plan that’s right for a freelance graphic designer is very different from what a large multi-national corporation might need.

-Check out the descriptions below to learn about various web hosting options and identify what type of hosting is most likely to work for you.
+Check out the descriptions below to decide what type of hosting is most likely to work for you.

 Shared hosting is the least expensive of all your options.
-Hence, it is popular amongst beginners who are just starting out.
 With this type of hosting, your website “shares” the same server as a number of other websites.

 All the websites stored on your server will share a finite amount of resources such as disk space, CPU and memory.
 Total costs are split between all the users, which keeps your costs low.

 - Low cost